browserplus/borg/data/pages/demos/resumable_uploads.md

 For resumable uploads, a file is sliced into chunks with @{s FileAccess}.
 The file's contents are finger printed with @{s MD5} so we can know once the file is reassembled on the server, that every bit made the journey.
-And to send those bits,  @{s Uploader}
+And to send those bits,  @{s FileTransfer}
 is pressed into service yet again.

 [![Resumable Uploads Screenshot](/i/d/robusto.jpg)](/demo/robusto/)